tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_3.md

 You are not supposed to look at Building F. And I didn’t.

-But I looked at the tree, because the tree is technically located in the gap, and the gap is technically not Building F, and from my peripheral vision, I noticed that the tree was doing something.
+But I looked at the tree, because the tree is technically located in the gap, and the gap is technically not part of Building F, and from my peripheral vision, I had noticed that the tree was doing something odd.

 Let me rephrase.
 The tree was leaking.

 It wasn't sap.
-I know what sap looks like – amber, viscous, slow.
+I know what sap looks like.
+Amber, viscous, slow.
 This substance was thin and clear, pooling at the base of the trunk in a puddle roughly the size of a dinner plate.
 It caught the floodlight and shimmered.
 It was still running down the bark in real time, tracing the grooves like it knew where to go.
 If it had been red, I would have said the tree was bleeding.
 Since it wasn't red, I had no explanation at all, which was arguably worse.

 I went back to the office and grabbed an empty bottle from the recycling bin – Dr. Kelp, a seaweed-infused wellness soda bought from the vending machine a few weeks ago.
 Returning to the tree, I carefully tipped the bottle against the edge of the puddle, letting the liquid run in.